Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

 Sensorimotor Development

-Piaget (1952) described the first two years of life as the sensorimotor stage, during which children learn about the world through physical manipulation: grasping, mouthing, stacking, dropping, and exploring.
-Touchscreen interaction provides visual and auditory stimulation but limited proprioceptive or haptic feedback.
+Piaget (1952) (1952) described the first two years of life as the sensorimotor stage.
+In this stage, children learn about the world through physical manipulation: grasping, mouthing, stacking, dropping, and exploring.
+Touchscreens give visual and auditory stimulation, but they offer little proprioceptive or haptic feedback, meaning children get less body and touch information.
 Swiping is not the same as building.

 The UK Government's guidance (2026) reported that 28% of children starting reception attempt to "swipe" or "tap" book pages as if they were devices.
 This is not a charming anecdote.
 It suggests that some children's primary mode of interacting with objects has been shaped by screens rather than by physical exploration.